GigaCloud Technology (NASDAQ:GCT) CEO Lei Wu Sells 30,000 Shares

 - On Friday, February 27th, Lei Wu sold 60,000 shares of GigaCloud Technology stock.
 The shares were sold at an average price of $43.57, for a total transaction of $2,614,200.00.

-GCT has been the topic of a number of recent research reports.
+Several research analysts recently weighed in on GCT shares.
 Wall Street Zen raised GigaCloud Technology from a “buy” rating to a “strong-buy” rating in a research note on Saturday, February 28th.
-Zacks Research raised GigaCloud Technology from a “hold” rating to a “strong-buy” rating in a research note on Tuesday, March 10th.
-Finally, Weiss Ratings upgraded shares of GigaCloud Technology from a “hold (c+)” rating to a “buy (b-)” rating in a report on Tuesday, January 27th.
-One analyst has rated the stock with a Strong Buy rating and two have given a Buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of “Buy” and an average price target of $33.00.
+Zacks Research upgraded shares of GigaCloud Technology from a “hold” rating to a “strong-buy” rating in a research report on Tuesday, March 10th.
+Finally, Weiss Ratings raised shares of GigaCloud Technology from a “hold (c+)” rating to a “buy (b-)” rating in a report on Tuesday, January 27th.
+One investment analyst has rated the stock with a Strong Buy rating and two have assigned a Buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $33.00.

 About GigaCloud Technology